This story is part of a series about how schools, teachers and students are coping with the immigration crisis.

 Still, Hynes is confident, “if they’re going to land somewhere, this is the best place that they could land.”

 On a Monday this fall, Luís sat in Vogel’s cheerful office surrounded by posters covered in smiley faces and inspirational sayings.
 He had been watching the news: President Trump was warning that a caravan of immigrants from Honduras was hiding criminals, and Gov. Cuomo was back in Long Island to announce even more money to fight MS-13.
 “They need to understand that we all have dreams, and the countries where we live, there aren’t resources,” said Luís.
 “We want to overcome that.”

 Thanks in part to encouragement from Rosario, his support-group leader, Luís has gained confidence that he can realize his dreams — if he sticks to his studies at Patchogue-Medford High.
 He comes straight home from school each day, and except for basketball games with his uncle, rarely ventures out on the weekends.
 As safe as the suburbs seem, he doesn’t want trouble.
 He’s also scrambling to catch up with his peers after the interruption of his education.
 He wants to become a lawyer, and help other immigrants like himself, but first he has to graduate.

 “My counselor told me that I have to do what’s possible,” he said.
 Another thing she’s taught him: “The majority of Americans are good people.”

-This story about Central American students was produced by The Hechinger Report, a nonprofit, independent news organization focused on inequality and innovation in education.
+This story about immigrant students was produced by The Hechinger Report, a nonprofit, independent news organization focused on inequality and innovation in education.
 Sign up for Hechinger’s newsletter.